 Also, equity and gold move in opposite directions most of the time.

-Usually, If equities are up, gold goes down.
+Usually, If equities are up, gold prices goes down.
 And vice-versa.

 Overtime, when u get experienced with securities, you will be investing in almost all asset classes available in the market.

-The only asset class most Indian investors wont touch is *International equities*
+The only asset class most Indian investors wont generally touch is International equities.

 Before we enter into detailed talk about this topic, please understand that this topic is for advanced investors only.